Fuzzing Deep Learning Compilers with HirGen: introduction

 \section{introduction}

-Deep learning (DL) compilers (e.g., TVM \cite{tvm}, Glow \cite{glow}, XLA \cite{xla} and nGraph \cite{ngraph}) have been proposed to optimize advanced DL models for their efficient deployment at diverse devices~\cite{dlcsurvey}.
-They take as input a DL model and output binary executables for diverse hardware devices.
-DL compilers consist of multiple compilation stages, where an input model is optimized by means of its high-level and low-level intermediate representation (IR).
+Deep learning (DL) compilers, such as TVM~\cite{tvm}, Glow~\cite{glow}, XLA~\cite{xla} and nGraph~\cite{ngraph}, have shown effectiveness in optimizing advanced DL models for efficient model deployment at diverse devices~\cite{dlcsurvey}.
+They take as input a DL model, extract its computational graph, and re-represent the DL model using intermediate representations (IRs)~\cite{dlcsurvey}.
+DL compilers consist of multiple compilation stages, which include high-level and low-level optimizations.
+DL compilers arrange these two optimizations in order, with high-level optimization followed by low-level optimization.
+The optimizations aim to compile deep learning models into binary executables that can run efficiently on target hardware devices.

-Like conventional compilers, DL compilers are prone to bugs.
-These bugs can cause undesired compiler behaviors, such as crash, unexpected wrong behavior and bad performance~\cite{qingchao}, which could result in catastrophic effects on the correctness and reliability of mission-critical DL applications (\eg, autonomous driving cars~\cite{selfdriving} and aircraft collision avoidance systems~\cite{aircraft}).
+Like conventional compilers\cite{sun2016toward,zhou2021empirical, jvmlanguagebugstudy, pyinterpreterstudy}, DL compilers are prone to bugs.
+These bugs can cause undesired compiler behaviors, such as crashes, unexpected wrong behavior, and poor performance~\cite{qingchao}.
+These undesired behaviors could result in catastrophic effects on the correctness and reliability of mission-critical DL applications (\eg, autonomous driving cars~\cite{selfdriving} and aircraft collision avoidance systems~\cite{aircraft}).